dylano/tw-reader/README.md

 ### How?
 * Currently this only supports a single user, authorized by a Twitter application key & user access token.
-Get those from https://apps.twitter.com/, and enter store them into environment variables.
+Get those from https://apps.twitter.com/, and put them into environment variables.
 See `env.sample` for the required vars.
 * Data is stored in MongoDB.
 Specify the connection string in `MONGODB_URI`